lendl-uy/Smart-Traffic/README.md

 # Smart Traffic
-A repository for the different programs to be used for an undergraduate project
+A repository for the different programs to be used for the undergraduate project with the same title as this repository

 Prerequisites: